ProjectEvergreen/create-evergreen-app/README.md

 $ npm start
 ```

-> 📖 For more documentation and developer guides that cover topics like the build, browser and device support, creating components, and more, please check out our [wiki](https://github.com/ProjectEvergreen/project-evergreen/wiki)!
+> 📖 For more documentation and developer guides that cover topics like the build process, browser and device support, creating components, and more, please check out our [wiki](https://github.com/ProjectEvergreen/project-evergreen/wiki)!

 ## Usage
 To start developing, you can simply go ahead and edit and add files as you need in `src/`.